Kim Jong Grillin': Reception

 In 2016, Eater Portland described the restaurant as "enormously popular".
 The restaurant was named in multiple Eater Portland lists in 2021, including Nick Townsend's "15 Restaurants Worth Visiting on SE Division", Nick Woo and Brooke Jackson-Glidden's "15 Outstanding Portland Food Carts", and Jackson-Glidden's "The 38 Essential Restaurants and Food Carts in Portland".
+The website's Nathan Williams included Kim Jon Grillin' in a 2023 list of the city's "snappiest, juiciest" hot dogs.
+Brooke Jackson-Glidden included the KJG Hot Dog in a 2024 overview of "iconic" Portland dishes.
+The business was also included in the website's 2025 overview of Portland's best food carts.

 Katherine Chew Hamilton and Nick Campigli included the restaurant in Portland Monthly's 2021 list of 7 "must-try hot dog hotspots", writing: "The KJG hot dog is a must-have if you're looking for mild heat and Korean American flair.
 The spicy daikon, kimchi mayo, and pickled mango are excellent additions to the longstanding American tradition of putting meat (in this case, Zenner's sausage) inside a bun."

+In their book Raw Dog: The Naked Truth About Hot Dogs, journalist, TV writer and comedian Jamie Loftus included Kim Jong Grillin's hot dog in their top five favorite hot dogs in the United States.